walshbr/introduction-to-text-analysis/cyborg_readers/computer_reading.md

 # How Computers Read Texts

-When preparing for text analysis, this becomes im Consider the following sentence:
+If you have been dutifuly following along until now, it should become clear that computers have a hard time understanding data.
+They can interact with and use data, but they make very few assumptions and even fewer interpretations about data.
+Those that they do have been specifically programmed into the computer's software.
+In the context of text analysis, this means that computers have a hard time reading.
+Consider the following sentence:

 "I saw 8<sup>1/2</sup>."

 Taken alone, the sentence doesn't tell us much.
 Its meaning depends a lot on the question to which I might be responding, and I can think of two possible questions with very different contexts:

-"How many movies did you see?
+> "How many movies did you see?

-"What movie did you see?"
+> "What movie did you see?"

 In the first case, I might be responding with a number of movies that I had seen.
 In the second, I'm responding with the title of a specific film, [*8<sup>1/2</sup>* by Italian director Frederico Fellini](https://en.wikipedia.org/wiki/8%C2%BD).
 One is a number, and one is a name.
 For humans, the difference is mostly trivial, and we would be able to distinguish between the two by context.

+Computers cannot make inferences like these, and this fact has serious implications: numbers and words have significantly different uses.
+Here are two further followups.

+> If you add four to how many movies you saw, what is the result?
+>

-Computers cannot make inferences like these.
-Since numbers and words have significant differences - you can divide the former, but not the latter - programmers have developed conventions for telling computers to distinguish between these **data types**.
+you can divide the former, but not the latter - programmers have developed conventions for telling computers to distinguish between these **data types**.

 **String**: characters, the stuff of words